Torodbe: French colonial rule

-By the mid-nineteenth century, the Torodbe almamis in Senegambia had become hereditary oligarchies that imposed a harsh and oppressive rule on the people.
-The French provided political and economic support to the Torodbe leaders, who in return let the French build fortified posts along the Senegal valley.Jihad leaders in the region who followed the Torodbe revolutionary tradition in the late nineteenth century included Maba Diakhou Bâ in the Gambia, Mahmadu Lamine in Senegal and Samori Ture who founded the short-lived Wassoulou Empire in what is now Guinea.
+By the mid-nineteenth century, the Torodbe almamis in present.day Senegal had become hereditary oligarchies that imposed a harsh and oppressive rule on the people.
+The French provided political and economic support to the Torodbe leaders, who in return let the French build fortified posts along the Senegal valley.

+Jihad leaders in the region who followed the Torodbe revolutionary tradition in the late nineteenth century included Maba Diakhou Bâ in the Kingdom of Sine, Mahmadu Lamine in Senegal and Samori Ture who founded the short-lived Wassoulou Empire in what is now Guinea.
 These men attempted to overthrow the Europeans and their allies in the cause of Islam, but were eventually defeated by superior forces.

 Eastern states

-In the nineteenth century several Muslim states arose to the east of Senegambia in the Sahel region along the Niger River.
+In the nineteenth century several Muslim states arose to the east of the Senegambia region in the Sahel region along the Niger River.